dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1830: Marijuana has historical medicinal and recreational uses.
+### T1830: Marijuana has historical medicinal and recreational use.

 |Support|
 |---|